-Protects Your Personal Assets in Case Your Business Gets Sued
+Reason #1: It Protects Your Personal Assets in Case Your Business Gets Sued

 Many entrepreneurs make the mistake of assuming an incorporated or limited liability business entity will protect their assets from unforeseen liabilities related to the business.
-There is no corporate entity (e.g. LLC, C-Corp) that will completely protect you from bearing the costs related to a lawsuit.
-Small business owners are more susceptible to being held personally liable because they are seen as the face of the business and have a high level of involvement in the operation of the business.
+But, actually, there is no corporate entity (e.g. LLC, C-Corp) that will completely protect you from bearing the costs related to a lawsuit.
+Small business owners are more susceptible to being held personally liable because they are seen as the face of the business, and have a high level of involvement in the operation of the business.
 Unfortunately, a relative of mine lost his business because one of his customers fell at the doorsteps of his restaurant.
 He didn’t have insurance and the legal costs alone put him out of business.

-Avoid Breaking the Law: Employer Insurance is Mandatory
+Reason #4: Employer Insurance is Mandatory

 I’ll use an illustrative example to prove this last point.
 Going back to my relative’s unfortunate example… when the client slipped in front of his restaurant, she got back up, ordered her food and left.
 A week later my uncle was served by a lawyer.
-After, he had to hire a lawyer, go to court and cover all the costs that eventually put him out of business.
+Afterwards, he had to hire a lawyer, go to court and cover all the costs that eventually put him out of business.
 He felt he was taken advantage of because he had no experience dealing with this type of situation.
 Imagine the outcome if he would have had insurance.
 Upon getting served, he would have called his insurance company and their experts would have handled most of the work and covered the costs up to the limits of the plan.